fireship-io/fireship.io/hugo/content/tags/rxjs/_index.md

 ---
 title: RxJS
-description: RxJS is javascript library that helps you work better with asynchronous and callback-based code.
+description: RxJS is a JavaScript library that provides observables and reactive programming utilities, primarily for controlling asynchronous streams of data.
 link: https://rxjs-dev.firebaseapp.com/
 ---